Ry-F3/trading-journal/README.md

 ## **Audience**

-Trade Tribe caters to a diverse audience of traders seeking a comprehensive tool to enhance their trading experience.
+Trader Tribe caters to a diverse audience of traders seeking a comprehensive tool to enhance their trading experience.
 Our target audience includes traders from various backgrounds and styles, each with unique needs and preferences.

 ### **Types of Traders**